Who's at Fault for Damaged Products—and What to Do Next

 Buyer Tips for Dealing with Damaged Merchandise

-Here are a few things to remember when you've received damaged merchandise.- Receiving a product that’s been damaged in transit is frustrating, but try not to take it out on the agent or seller when you contact them.
+- Receiving a product that’s been damaged in transit is frustrating, but try not to take it out on the agent or seller when you contact them.
 There is a good chance this is not their fault either, and remember what they say, calm heads prevail.

 - Keep copies of everything: the packing slip, invoice, freight bill, correspondence with the seller, and photos of the damaged package and product.
 Simply snap a picture of them all with your phone.

 - Is the seller not cooperating with you on a legitimate issue?
 Wondering what to do if a retailer won't replace a damaged item?
 If you made the purchase on a specific selling platform, you can file a complaint against the seller; this could get you your money back or get them to work with you for fear of being removed from the platform.
-Otherwise, assuming you paid with a credit or debit card, you may be able to file a dispute with your credit card company or bank to have the charges reversed.

-The seller, upon being notified by the buyer that the product arrived damaged, can do one of the following:
+When you’re notified by the buyer that the product arrived damaged, can do one of the following:

 - Initiate a full refund without requiring the product to be returned